Gummel–Poon model

 The Gummel–Poon model is a model of the bipolar junction transistor.
 It was first described in an article published by Hermann Gummel and H. C. Poon at Bell Labs in 1970.

-The Gummel–Poon model and modern variants of it are widely used in the popular circuit simulators such as SPICE.
+The Gummel–Poon model and modern variants of it are widely used in popular circuit simulators such as SPICE.
 A significant effect that the Gummel–Poon model accounts for is the variation of the transistor $\beta_\text{F}$ and $\beta_\text{R}$ values with the direct current level.
 When certain parameters are omitted, the Gummel–Poon model reduces to the simpler Ebers–Moll model.